 Community water supplies are continuously jeopardized by cross-connections unless appropriate valves, known as backflow prevention devices, are installed and maintained.
 We have surveyed all industrial, commercial, and institutional facilities in the service area to make sure that all potential cross-connections are identified and eliminated or protected by a backflow preventer.
-We also inspect and test each backflow preventer to make sure that it is providing maximum protection facts and figures
+We also inspect and test each backflow preventer to make sure that it is providing maximum protection.

-For more information, visit the American Backflow Prevention Association web site for a discussion on current issues (www.abpa.org).
+For more information, visit the Web site of the American Backflow Prevention Association for a discussion on current issues (www.abpa.org).